player-alex/act-aio/README.md

 3. **Import/Export Plugins**: Use the top-left button to import or export plugins 📥📤
 4. **Running Plugins**: Click on a plugin in the list and press the "Run" button ▶️
 5. **Environment Variables**: Click the settings button on the right, then select "Environment Variables" to specify custom environment variables for plugin execution ⚙️
+6. **Font Size Adjustment**: In the settings dialog, use the "Font Size" slider to adjust the font size for plugin descriptions and tags (1.0x - 2.0x) 🎯
-6. **Viewing Documentation**: Click the "?" button to view plugin manuals (if available) 📖
+7. **Viewing Documentation**: Click the "?" button to view plugin manuals (if available) 📖
-7. **Opening Plugin Directory**: Click the folder icon to open the plugin's directory 📁
+8. **Opening Plugin Directory**: Click the folder icon to open the plugin's directory 📁

 ### Environment Variables ⚙️